Forging our future

 Industry needs a second revolution.

-Our mission is to set in motion unstoppable policies, people power, and analysis to have a direct impact on climate, justice, and jobs that drastically reduce dangerous industrial emissions, make industry accountable to communities and workers, and develop a circular economy.Learn more
+Industrious Labs exists to deliver unstoppable policies, people power, and analysis to drastically reduce dangerous emissions, hold industry accountable to communities and workers, and develop a circular economy.Learn more

 Today, heavy industry contributes 24% of greenhouse gas emissions, making it the largest source of climate pollution.